OCA/manufacture/mrp_mto_with_stock/README.rst

 #.
 In the view form go to the tab *Warehouse Configuration* and set the *MRP
    MTO with forecast stock*.
 You still need to configure the products like described in last step.

+* NOTE: product you want follow this behaviour must not have configured routes.

 Usage
 =====